 \subsection{Path Signature}

-We present here a self-contained, brief summary of the path signature, which can be used as a principled and efficient feature of time series data.
-See \cite{lyons2007differential, levin2013learning,chevyrev2016primer, kidger2019deep} and many other references.
+We present here a self-contained, brief summary of the path signature, which can be used as a principled, efficient feature of time series data.
+See \cite{lyons2007differential, levin2013learning,chevyrev2016primer, kidger2019deep} and the references cited therein.